STRM Privacy and your organization

 Customer allows contact by phone

-This is just an example; STRM Privacy allows for very fine-grained consent configurations.
+This is just an example; STRM Privacy allows for very fine-grained purpose configurations.

-Every event in STRM Privacy has consent level(s) embedded, that define what consent was given by the data subject for this event.
+Every STRM Privacy event embeds data subject consent, defining for which purposes the data subject consented for this event.
 Typically, these will be the same for a whole sequence of events, but every event is handled individually, which means that if a data subject changes consent during a sequence of events, this will be taken into account.

 Your organization has to set up the mechanism that will include data subject consent in the events that are sent to STRM Privacy.
 For events that originate in a web-browser this can generally be done from the consent cookie, but for events that originate somewhere in a back-end system, another mechanism has to be created.